 Note: Ensure that the FTP client does not use passive FTP mode as it is not supported by the Vigor router.
 Password Enter the password for this user profile.
 Maximum allowed length of the username is 11 characters.
 Confirm Password Enter the password again to confirm.
 Home Folder Enter the folder which will be the root folder for FTP and SMB sessions established using the credentials of this user profile.
 Only folders and files inside this selected root folder are accessible to the user.
 In addition, if the user types "/" here, the user can access into all of the disk folders and files in USB storage disk.
 To browse the list of folders available for selection, or to create a new folder, click the 🥟 icon.
-USB User Management Choose Folder Folder Name Create Name Create Name: Lest Create Note: The folder name can only contain the following characters: A-Z a-z 0-9 \$ % ' Note: If the USB storage device is write-protected, folders cannot be created.
-Only existing folders ca selected.
-Note: Only folders directly under the root can be so the home folder.
+USB User Management Choose Folder Folder Name Create Name Itest Create Note: The folder name can only contain the following characters: A-Z a-z 0-9 \$ % ' ~ ' ! ( ) and space.
+Only 11 characters are allowed.
+Note: If the USB storage device is write-protected, new folders cannot be created.
+Only existing folders can be selected.
+Note: Only folders directly under the root can be selected as the home folder.
 Access Rule It determines the authority for such profile.
 Any user, who uses such profile for accessing into USB storage disk, must follow the rule specified here.
 File - Check the items (Read, Write and Delete) for such profile.
 Directory -Check the items (List, Create and Remove) for such profile.